AlexisBarrere/shotgun_metagenomics_workflow_Alexis_Barrere/03_Assembly/README.md

 | `name_conversions.txt`       | Mapping between old and new IDs                      |

 ### MetaQUAST reports
 Each assembly (individual or co-) was evaluated using metaquast.
-The resulting reports are stored in :
+The resulting reports are stored on the **Thoth** server in :
 - Single-assemblies :
   - `~/Stage_Copenhague/assembly/sample_xx/metaquast_results/`
 - Co-assemblies :
   - `~/Stage_Copenhague/assembly/{GROUP}/metaquast_results/`

-All metaQUAST reports are also available in this GitHub repository :
+All metaQUAST reports are also available in this GitHub repository by following this link : [Index for HTML reports](https://alexisbarrere.github.io/shotgun_metagenomics_workflow_Alexis_Barrere/)
-`3_assembly/metaquast_results/`

 Each report contains :